"This was a huge read but each page was turned viciously I cramped my fingers clicking my Kindle to death."

 Happy Talk Like a Pirate Day!

-To celebrate, here are the first three chapters of Sacrificed: Heart Beyond the Spires, the sequel to Caged
+To celebrate, here are the first three chapters of Sacrificed: Heart Beyond the Spires, the sequel to Caged.

-whole three chapters, you ask?
+A whole three chapters, you ask?
 Yes... these three chapters belong together, woven like a three-sided tapestry.

 Choose yer format, me hearties: